STMicroelectronics/STM32Cube_MCU_Overall_Offer/README.md

 [cmsis_device_wb](https://github.com/STMicroelectronics/cmsis_device_wb) | The STM32WB CMSIS Device files
 [cmsis_device_wl](https://github.com/STMicroelectronics/cmsis_device_wl) | The STM32WL CMSIS Device files

-#### STM32Cube HAL Drivers
+### STM32Cube HAL Drivers

 The **HAL Drivers** MCU Components propose the HAL and LL Drivers modules controlling all the HW IPs embedded in the STM32 products.

 * HAL Drivers:
   * A set of portable abstraction APIs offering high level services, built around standalone processes.
-The HAL drivers are functionalities oriented, example: for the Timer peripheral, the APIs could be split into several categories following the functions offered by the IPs (Basic timer, capture, PWM …etc.) for a communication IP: an initialisation function, eventually a configuration function and data transfer services (polling, interruption or DMA based)
+The HAL drivers are functionalities oriented, example: for the Timer peripheral, the APIs could be split into several categories following the functions offered by the IPs (Basic timer, capture, PWM...) for a communication IP: an initialisation function, eventually a configuration function and data transfer services (polling, interruption or DMA based)
   * The compatibility SHALL be guaranteed across all the STM32 families for the generic APIs, including generic macros and common structures defines.
 Any specific feature is given in a dedicated extension model available in the associated extension files

 * LL Drivers: